sachinshetye/ingest/README.md

 ### How to run the program

  ```
+ NOTE changes.json needs to be in the json format as supplied.
+It is fine to add additional entries to it.

- git clone the repository
+ 1. git clone the repository
- Open App.java in an IDE (tested on vscode, intellij)
+ 2. Open App.java in an IDE (tested on vscode, intellij)
- Update lines 17, 18, 19 with inputPath, changesPath, outputPath
+ 3. Update lines 17, 18, 19 with inputPath, changesPath, outputPath

- NOTE changes.json needs to be in the json format as supplied

- mvn clean install
+ 4. mvn clean install
- Open App.java in an IDE (tested on vscode, intellij)
- Run the main program
+ 5. Run the main program

  O/P of a successful run